og-pr/public_ticket.520/README.md

 =====
 Since this is a simple , basic monorepo (for frontend development)...

-* Lerna or Yarn workspaces not used ; there is only 1 node_modules folder
+* Lerna or Yarn workspaces are not used ; there is only 1 node_modules folder
-* State / Props / Redux are not used for any platform.
+* State / Props / Redux are not used.
 You can add them or any other package, as needed
-* Examples of Shared code = a) app/component/App , b) app/component/Title , c) common/example.js , + d) common/nativeStyles.js.
+* Examples of Shared code = a) app/component/App , b) app/component/Title , c) common/example.js , + d) common/nativeStyles.js
+* If you want to create a NEW monorepo from scratch, start with React Native and use this repo as a model for all files & folders

 Inspiration
 ===========